svbutko/react-native-template-strong/website/docs/navigation/overlays-and-modals.md

 Overlays and modals are being added the same way as pages.

-## Pre made components
+## Pre-made components

-There are a couple of pre made modals and overlays, they are located in `src/navigation/helpers`.
+There are a couple of pre-made modals and overlays, they are located in `src/navigation/helpers`.

 - `showToast` - shows custom-made toast with supplied parameters
 - `showStorybook` - shows StoryBook while in debug (you can access it from dev menu by shaking your device)